LUMC/EfDS/08_dv/assignment_C/supplementary_info.md

 HFC is wrongly categorised under *air pollution*, it should belong to&nbsp; greenhouse gases.
 That is the reason HFC does not show up in the plot in question 4.

+> **Update April 16th, 2024**

+The example plot shows 4 emission sources based on the pattern `transport`.
+The search here was done on the `emmision_sources.Description` only.
+A pattern search on `emmision_sources.Title` will result into more hits.
+A third option would be to take the union of hits in both columns in `emission_sources`.
+All choices are counted as correct as long is the search function is in place.